Special attestation from a French accountant: types, steps and fees 2026

 What is a special attestation from a French chartered accountant?#

 A special attestation is a document drafted by a chartered accountant (expert-comptable) registered with the French Order of Chartered Accountants (Ordre des experts-comptables), in which the accountant formalises a finding or piece of information they have verified through specific procedures.
-The legal framework rests on Ordinance no. 45-2138 of 19 September 1945, which defines the exclusive prerogatives of the profession, and on professional standard NP 3100 "Special Attestations" issued by the Superior Council of the Order (CSOEC), applicable since 1 January 2017.
+The legal framework rests on Ordinance no. 45-2138 of 19 September 1945, which defines the exclusive prerogatives of the profession, and on professional standard NP 3100 "Special Attestations" issued by the National Council of the Order of Chartered Accountants (CNOEC).
+Its current version stems from the order (arrêté) of 13 April 2022, effective 1 July 2022 (replacing the earlier 2017 edition).

 NP 3100 covers attestations on factual information, distinct from opinion missions (presentation, limited review, contractual audit).
 It requires: a specific engagement letter, examination of source documents, a neutrally worded conclusion referenced to the documents examined, and a signed written report bearing the accountant's stamp.